Year of entry 2024

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.

-Assessment is by a variety of methods but typically involves the writing of an essay at the end of each module.
+Assessment is undertaken by a variety of methods but typically involves the writing of an essay at the end of each module.
 We assess the dissertation through your submission of a written piece of work of up to 10,000 words.

 English language requirements